mguyer25/myappsample/README.md

-#MyApp
-This is just me learning how to use Git and GitHub
+This is just me learning how to use Git and GitHub for the first time